seriyps/xhttpc/README.md

 ```
 Now, when user call `xhttpc:request/2,6`, request first goes to each middlewares `request/3`
 callback.
 We only capture current timestamp before request been executed
-(sended to the server) and increment requests count.
+(sended to the server) and increment requests counter.

 ```erlang
 response(Session, #xhttpc_request{url=Url, method=Method}, Response,